The Best Movies About Norway to Watch Before Your Trip

 Whether you are planning a trip or dreaming of the islands, enjoy this collection of the best movies about Hawaii!
 The Aloha state is widely recognized as one of the most beautiful places in the world, in fact over 100 feature films have been shot here.
 It is also one of the most ecologically diverse areas in the world, allowing directors to utilize an extraordinary range of dramatic natural scenery.
 Grab your popcorn and expect a visual delight!

-Our family lived in Hawaii, and we love to bring the beauty, culture, and history of the islands into our lives on the mainland, often through film.
+Our family lived in Hawaii and we love to bring the beauty, culture, and history of the islands into our lives on the mainland, often through film.
 I’ve also asked travel writers to share the Hawaii movies they recommend to people planning their own trips.

-We start with some fantastic films made by Hawaiians and other residents of the Hawaii.
+We start with some fantastic films made by Hawaiians and other residents of Hawaii.
 They will help you gain a deeper understanding of the culture and history of the islands, inspiring you be a more thoughtful traveler.
 You will also appreciate the exquisite natural beauty of the islands and find inspiration for caring for it while you visit.

 You can extend the joy of your travels and understand the country much more deeply by spending the months (or years!) preceding your trip by learning about Hawaii.
 At Trip Scholars, we offer many resources and ideas to help you dive deep into understanding your travel destinations before you arrive.